ChristianCricchi/shelly-s_corner/README.md

 **User story 3**: As a new user, I want to browse all available products.

 **Achieved?**: Yes.
-The store includes an 'All Products' section where they can view all available products, which is accessible on all devices.
+The store includes an 'All Books' section where they can view all available products, which is accessible on all devices.
 Browsing is made easier with options to sort by various different parameters.

 **User story 4**: As a new user, I want to filter products to quickly find what I need.